MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ![Step inspector transitions](images/step-inspector-transitions.png)

-Note there are two transitions, each with its own list of conditions, and more can be added.
-Each will lead to a different node, depending on which condition is satisfied first.
+Note there are two transitions, each with its own list of conditions.
+More transitions and conditions can be added as needed.
+Each transition will lead to a different node, depending on which condition is satisfied first.

 The first transition will trigger if the object is used (by pressing the trigger on the controller).

-The second one if the object is dropped without being used.
+The second transition triggers if the object is dropped without being used.

-Feel free to investigate the other nodes to understand how the demo scene is built.
+We encourage you to investigate the other nodes to understand how the demo scene is built.

 ## Default Behaviors

 Behaviors are used to make something happen in the process.
-It can be something like giving instructions and hint, making new objects visible, or animating an object in the scene.
+Behaviors can be as simple as giving instructions and hints, making new objects visible, or animating an object in the scene.
 What they have in common is that something happens without requiring an intervention by the user.
-This section lists the default behaviors included in the base VR Builder package.
+This section lists the default behaviors included in this package.

 ------